Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Nesterov-Accelerated ALS Methods

-Similarly to function restarting, we also have the $d$ parameter and the $\eta$ parameter in speed restarting.
-Intuitively, this condition means that the speed along the convergence trajectory, as measured by the change in $x$, drops. \cite{su2016differential} showed that speed restarting leads to guaranteed improvement in convergence rate for convex problems.
+Intuitively, this condition means that the speed along the convergence trajectory, as measured by the change in $x$, drops.
+Su et al.\cite{su2016differential} showed that speed restarting leads to guaranteed improvement in convergence rate for convex problems.

 Another natural strategy is to restart when the gradient norm satisfies